DasLab/big_library_design/README.md

 ![example library](documentation/library_example.png)

 A library has the following features:
-- A 5' and 3' constant region identical for all sequences
+- A 5' and 3' constant region identical for all sequences can be specified with `--seq5` and `--seq3`.
 - A 3' barcode region to uniquely identify the sequence
 - A sequence of interest
 - Optionally padding regions to make the length of the library uniform

-Below we will focus on each of these features and the design decisions that can be make.
+Below we will focus on each of these features and the design decisions that can be made.
+Please note, the defaults are set to be generally applicable so not all options need to be set explictly by the user.

 ### Sequences of interest